DanielBucceri/assignment_app_2/Feedback-Log.md

 ### Second Review

+- **Checked By:** Daniel
+- **Date:**
+- **Final Feedback:**
 - Differences in game modes are now clearly described under Game Modes.
-- Explanation for "No Questions Found" error is now in Troubleshooting, detailing potential causes and solutions.
+- Explanation for "No Questions Found" error is now in troubleshooting, detailing potential causes and solutions.
-- Descriptions for imported packages have been added under Third-Party Libraries and Licenses, clarifying their purpose.
+- Descriptions for imported packages have been added under third party Libraries and Licenses, clarifying their purpose.
 - User data storage and deletion/reset process is now clearly outlined in User Data.
 - License declaration is now present under License, specifying MIT terms.
-- Clear problem statement and target audience have been added under Target Users & Problem Statement.
+- Clear problem statement and target audience have been added under target users & problem statement.
-- Differences from existing trivia platforms are now explained in How This Differs from Similar Projects.
+- Differences from existing trivia platforms are now explained in how this differs from similar projects.

-- **Checked By:** Daniel
-- **Date:**
-- **Final Feedback:**
-  -
-- **Fix Needed?** Yes / No
+- **Fix Needed?** Yes / No  | no
-- **Assigned Developer:**
+- **Assigned Developer:**  Daniel
 - **Fix Implemented:**
-- **Final Validation Date:**
+- **Final Validation Date:**  12/3/25
-- **Final Status:** Done / Needs Further Review
+- **Final Status:** Done / Needs Further Review  | Done

 ### Review Process (Kanban Flow in GitHub)